genenetwork/genenetwork2/README.md

 ## Run

-Once installed GN2 can be run online through a browser interface
+Once having installed GN2 it can be run through a browser interface

 ```sh
 genenetwork2